 From the monoliths, we travel back to NH6 and continue towards Jowai.
 And soon come upon this beautiful lake – Thadlaskein.
 Meghalaya tourism has a nice property called Highwinds just opposite to it.
 And true to the name, it is quite a windy place.
 A great place to break your journey.

-After the break, we continue towards Tyrshi falls.
+Travelling on the NH-6, before Jowai, you would come upon Tyrshi falls.
 The road or trail, whatever you wanna call it, may look like you have lost your way, but fret not.
 Persist on it for some time and you will reach a clearing where you can park the car.
 You need to walk for the rest of the trail.

 Since it was not the monsoon season, the fall itself was pretty dry with not much water, but, the view from this place was simply spectacular.
 The sunset was probably the best we saw on the entire trip.